gauravsk/eeb200a/wayne_notes.md

 **Populations are connected by gene flow**
 Fst is a function of effective size and migration rates.
 Very small number of migrants can "cancel out" differentition by drift- 1 migrant/generation.
 Fst also increases with distance.
 But the slop of the function is a function of the behaviour of the animals in question.
 Differentitation slower in widely moving species like wolves than in species that don't move very much- eg bighorn sheep
-structure+Fst can be used to estiimate differentiation and also migration rates- caught in one population but are assigned to another population.
+structure+Fst can be used to estimate differentiation and also migration rates- caught in one population but are assigned to another population.
 But the observed Fst's were too high.... the migrants weren't reproducing or exchanging genes with their new friends.

 Genetic exchangability- the factor that define the limits of spread of new genetic varients.
 Ecological exchangability-